opvelll/SidepanelLLM/README.md

 [日本語](#日本語) | [English](#english)
 #### english
-# Chrome Extension - Chrome AI Chat
+# Chrome Extension - SidepanelLLM

 A Chrome extension that allows you to use AI Chat in the Chrome sidepanel.
 Currently, it only supports the OpenAI API.